-3 Powerful and Pure Weight Gain Shakes
+5 Powerful & Pure Weight Gain Shakes

 It is not unusual for an athlete to come into my office in a panic after suddenly discovering he or she experiences gastrointestinal upset from casein (the milk protein most notable for weight gain), headaches, bloating, and feelings of lethargy from various other unknown ingredients found in that expensive tub of weight gain powder.
 This is no surprise considering many of the “gainer” shakes advertised to athletes barely even contain any form of real food.

 A Great Weight Gain Shake Should Meet the Following Criteria:

-- Ingredients you can actually recognize/pronounce (Not an issue if you make your own shake!)
+- Ingredients you can actually recognize/pronounce.
+(Not an issue if you make your own shake!)

-- A 3:1 carbohydrate to protein ratio ( This may vary depending on sport and dietary intake each day)
+- A 3-4:1 carbohydrate to protein ratio ( This may vary depending on sport and dietary intake each day)

-A functional approach steps beyond simply looking at calories, protein, carbohydrates, fat, etc. and considers the effect foods may have your body in a variety of ways (i.e. up-regulating or down-regulating genes, causing inflammation, stabilizing blood sugar, etc. ) Here are three weight gain shakes that contain real food, anti-inflammatory ingredients, and the perfect macronutrient ratio:
+A functional approach steps beyond simply looking at calories, protein, carbohydrates, fat, etc. and considers the effect foods may have your body in a variety of ways (i.e. up-regulating or down-regulating genes, causing inflammation, stabilizing blood sugar, etc. ) Here are five weight gain shakes that contain real food, anti-inflammatory ingredients, and the perfect macronutrient ratio:

 (Usual disclaimer: FWDfuel Sports Nutrition is a participant in the Emerson Wellevate Associates program as well as the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.)